 Let the beef continue to brown and cook through for 10-15 minutes.
 During the given time you may notice an increase in liquid.

-Remove the lid, increase the heat to high so the liquid absorbs and decreases.
+Remove the lid, assess the liquids if it is too much then increase the heat to high so that some (NOT ALL) of liquid absorbs and decreases.
 This is done to further seal in the flavour.
 Keep a watchful eye and stir at times if needed to avoid the beef charring.

-Once the liquid has evaporated (or almost) add the carrots, bell peppers, pimento (all spice) sweet potatoes and scotch bonnet - stir and combine.
+Then add the bell peppers, pimento (all spice) sweet potatoes and scotch bonnet - stir and combine.

 Leave the stew to cook for up to an hour check frequently to ensure the meat liquid levels are constant.
 Add a ⅓ cup of water at a time if more is required